platform-mesh/kubernetes-graphql-gateway/docs/subscriptions.md

 ### Starting from a specific resourceVersion

-To start from a known `resourceVersion` collected from a prior query, pass the `resourceVersion` argument:
+To start from a known `resourceVersion` collected from a prior list query, pass the `resourceVersion` argument:

 ```shell
 curl \